graz-dev/docebo-webhook-listener/README.md

 To keep the response latency at a minimun the route return a `201` after saving the transaction as it is, then the computational activities are performed asyncronously, in case something went wrong with the transaction saving Docebo will receive a `500` status code as response.
 In case of error saving the transaction the error is saved in a dedicated `transaction_errors` MongoDB collection.

+After saving the transaction on the `transactions` MongoDB collection the application compute it.
+If the compute method throws errors, they are logged in the `compute_errors` MongoDB collection.

 To know more about docebo weebhook management read the following [docebo's documentation page](https://help.docebo.com/hc/it/articles/360020124459-Creare-e-gestire-i-webhook).

 To know more about docebo webhook events management read the following [docebo's documentation page](https://help.docebo.com/hc/it/articles/360020124479-Eventi-Webhook).